umn-dash/latex-novice-typesetting/_episodes/01-introduction.md

 In order to produce the actual document, this mark-up text must be *compiled*.
 Errors in the mark-up can either be non-fatal, meaning the document will compile with some warnings; or fatal, meaning the document will fail to compile.

-### How do you say it?
+> ### How do you say it?
-> Not like the rubbery substance - LAY-teks - but it's usually pronounced LAH-tekh or LAY-tekh.
+> Not like the rubbery substance - LAY-teks - it's usually pronounced LAH-tekh or LAY-tekh.

 ## Our first LaTeX document
 We'll start by creating a new, 'blank', file in Overleaf.
 You'll notice that its idea of a blank file is not actually an empty one.